The Third call for proposals of the Danube Transnational Programme was open since Monday 28th January until Friday 8th March at 14:00 h.

 - Subsidy Contract (for information purposes)

 Submission of applications must be done through the programme monitoring system (eMS).
-The third call will be active in the eMS only from the official launch of the call.

 SUPPORT FROM DTP JOINT SECRETARIAT

-Consultations in the form of bilateral meetings or phone discussions can be requested via email from the thematic JS Project Officer responsible for the respective project topic (the contact details of the JS can be found on the programme website), or the general DTP email (firstname.lastname@example.org).
+Consultations in the form of bilateral meetings or phone discussions could be requested via email from the thematic JS Project Officer responsible for the respective project topic (the contact details of the JS can be found on the programme website), or the general DTP email (email@example.com).

-Support to potential applicants at national level is provided as well by the DTP National Contact Points by organising National Info Days regarding the third call for proposals.
+Support to potential applicants at national level was provided as well by the DTP National Contact Points by organising National Info Days regarding the third call for proposals.
 The location and dates of those events are listed here.